popi753/RedSeam/README.md

 - 🔗 React Router DOM for routing

-# detailed commit message

-Add SVG assets and implement layout structure

-- Created a Layout component to manage the header and navigation.
-- Added avatar, cart, and logo SVG assets to the project.
-- Added routes for Home/Products, Auth, Product, and a Missing page for handling wrong urls.
-- Styled the application with CSS, including a reset stylesheet and specific styles for layout and components.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: